 Everything may change if the P vs NP Problem is solved.
 If a problem can be easily verified, is there a way to solve it in general?

 As an aside , LLMs feign solving P vs NP because they clearly produce answers in linear time, a consistent token rate.
-And thqts why jokingly Yann Lecun has called LLMs as giant lookup tables.
-But yes the look up table cheat code is a cheat code .
+And that’s why jokingly Yann Lecun has compared LLMs to giant lookup tables.
+But yes the look up table cheat code is a cheat code to P vs NP.